-Microsoft’s Azure AD Self-Service Password Reset (SSPR) solution can be used to change, unlock or reset passwords from Azure AD and write them back to on-premises Active Directory.
-This functionality is only available to organizations that have a hybrid implementation, e.g. have synchronized on-premises Active Directory to Azure AD and have a P1/P2 or Office 365 Business license (note: for Education plans this is included in A3/A5 licenses).
+Microsoft’s Azure AD Self-Service Password Reset solution can be used to change, unlock or reset passwords from Azure AD and write them back to on-premises Active Directory.
+This functionality is only available to organizations that have a hybrid implementation, e.g. have synchronized on-premises Active Directory to Azure AD and have a P1/P2 or Office 365 Business license.
+Note for Education plans this is included in A3/A5 licenses.

 Although Microsoft has made some advancements, the solution falls short when considering the user experience and security in a few areas: